mathewlippincott/headfullofair/_posts/2018-07-26-introducing-airpup.md

 ![Airpup rises, photo Colleen Donaldson](/assets/images/airpup/P2390254.jpg)

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/3OXLN5qiYy4" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## Airpup's Future

-The full-size Airpup is getting rigged for lifting with the goal of lifting a pound for day, or 1/2 pound for three days on single fill-up, and has 24 oz free lift.
+The full-size Airpup is getting rigged for lifting right now.
+My goal is to lift a pound for day, or 1/2 pound for three days on single fill-up.
+Airpup has 24 oz free lift.

 You’ll be seeing more about Airpup’s adventures soon, as well as open hardware plans.